bguyl/docker-superpowers-core/README.md

-# Superpowers-core Docker container
+# Superpowers-core Docker image

-This is a docker container for host a Superpowers-core server.
+This is a docker image for host a Superpowers-core server.
 Obviously.

 [Superpowers](http://superpowers-html5.com) is a great opensource game engine, and one of the best feature is live collaboration !
 But you need a server to host the tool.
 You can host one on your computer, on a server your rent or even on your Raspberry Pi.
-And if you're comfortable with [Docker](https://docker.com), this is the faster way to run one.
+And if you're comfortable with [Docker](https://docker.com), this is the fastest way to run one.

 ## Run it quick